binref/refinery/README.md

 ### License

-The Binary Refinery is (c) 2019 Jesko Hüttenhain, and published under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][license].
+The Binary Refinery is (c) 2019 Jesko Hüttenhain, and published under a [3-Clause BSD License][license].
 This repository also contains [a copy of the full license text](LICENSE).
 If you want to do something with it that's not covered by this license, please feel free to contact the author.

 ### Installing the Refinery